Why Am I So Hard On Myself?

 Being Hard on Yourself Can Take a Toll

 There are social psychology reasons for why some people may be hard on themselves more than others.
-Low self-esteem, which a common cause, is not always the reason for being hard on yourself.
+Low self-esteem, which is a common cause, is not always the reason for being hard on yourself.

-People who are hard on themselves have a deep-rooted need for affect, which should not be confused with needing affection.
+People who are hard on themselves often have a deep-rooted need for affect, which should not be confused with needing affection.
 These people find that any emotion, even sadness, can be a pleasing experience.
 On the flip side, these same people tend to feel anxiety often, even during everyday occurrences.

 Disorders That Can Lead To Being Hard On Yourself

 What is overthinking?
 Overthinking is a form of mental disorder causing people to be hard on themselves.
 People with an overthinking disorder, or anxiety disorder, excessively think about their fears and stressors.
-They worry about nearly every aspect of their life and have a difficult time moving forward.
+They may worry about nearly every aspect of their life and have a difficult time moving forward.

 If you have struggled with an overthinking or anxiety disorder, you may benefit from working with a licensed therapist online.
-Research shows that online therapy can help those living with anxiety or similar mental health issues find meaning in life and eliminating extraneous distractions.
+Research shows that online therapy can help those living with anxiety or similar mental health conditions find meaning in life and eliminate extraneous distractions.
 One study stated that online platforms are effective in treating anxiety, noting specifically the benefits of online cognitive-behavioral therapy (CBT).
 The study also outlines several advantages of online therapy over in-person counseling, including anonymity, lower cost, and accessibility.

 How Can I Stop Being Hard On Myself?

 Feelings are easy to confuse when you are at a heightened state of emotion.
 For example, excitement and fear can resemble one another.
 Depending on how you deal with emotions, it can be a positive or negative experience.
-It is the individual person that defines the feelings and determines if they will make the situation a good one or a poor one.
+It is often the individual person that defines the feelings and determines if they will make the situation a good one or a poor one.

 Science and sociology tell us that a person’s gender, ethnicity, and socioeconomic status play roles in how we manage our emotions.
 Those who recognize their situation and their feelings are less likely to respond to negative stressors.
 On the other hand, people who do not necessarily accept their position let their emotions take over, and they end up less confident than they should be in reality.